By Dr Harsh Sharma, DHMS, BHMS

 - Photosensitivity- The skin is quite sensitive to sun and exposure to sun can cause itching, redness and eruptions on the exposed area.

-- Joints- The joints are quite often affected and may have arthritis.
+- Joints- It affects the joints quite often and may have arthritis.
 Pain and swelling of the joints are often the first symptoms for which patients seek medical opinion.
 Arthritis may involve small joints of the hands, wrist and knees.
-The arthritis is often asymmetrical which means that same joints of both sides are not usually involved.
+The arthritis is often asymmetrical which means that it does not involve same joints of both sides.
 The pain is often much more as compared to the swelling of the joint.